metabrainz/musicbrainz-server/HACKING-URL.md

 That way, the URL scheme will be systematically overridden accordingly.
 See [VIAF](lib/MusicBrainz/Server/Entity/URL/VIAF.pm) for example.

-### In-page display
+### Custom in-page display

-External links are also shown under the “Relationships” tab of entity pages.
+All external links are shown under the “Relationships” tab of entity pages.

 You will notice that some very rare websites (Amazon, IMSLP, VIAF, Wikidata...) have a custom `pretty_name` for URL display here.
 These websites actually have